 The Future of the North American Monsoon

 The North American Monsoon (NAM) may be a poor relation of the majestic Asian monsoon but is nonetheless a real monsoon that provides important rainfall to Central America, Mexico and the interior parts of the southwestern U.S. (primarily Arizona and New Mexico).
 In Mexico and Central America the NAM is critical for water supply and agriculture since winter precipitation in these regions is so small.
 In the southwest U.S. winter precipitation, arriving at a time of low evapotranspiration, is critical to water supply but the NAM precipitation remains important for soil and groundwater recharge, ecosystems, rainfed and rangeland farming and for fire.
 It is well known that climate change driven by rising greenhouse gases will cause a reduction of winter precipitation in southwest North America but less attention has been paid to the future of the NAM.
-In a submitted paper (Cook et al., 2013) we assessed model projections of the NAM in the new CMIP5 models that will be assessed within IPCC AR5.
+In (Cook and Seager, 2013) we assessed model projections of the NAM in the new CMIP5 models that will be assessed within IPCC AR5.

 The NAM is, within its core region along the west coast of Mexico, an authentic monsoon.
 Here there is a single precipitation maximum in the summer, a reversal in the direction of the low level wind between winter and summer and an abrupt onset of monsoon rains in June and cessation in September.
 The NAM is clearly influenced by topography with maximum rains to the west of the Sierra Madre Occidental.

 Figure 1 Climatology of the NAM, based on monthly precipitation data from the GPCC. (a) Percent of annual precipitation falling during the peak NAM season (JAS), with the core NAM region outlined by the black dashed line, (b) Climatological monthly precipitation (mm/day) averaged over the core of the NAM region.